Nashville Fairgrounds Speedway: NASCAR Cup Series

 The track held at least one Cup race each year from 1958 to 1984.

 A capacity crowd of 13,998 watched Joe Weatherly win the first NASCAR race on August 10, 1958.

 Geoff Bodine beat Darrell Waltrip for his second career win in the last Cup Series event at the track, the second win for the upstart All Star Racing, now known as Hendrick Motorsports.

 NASCAR left the track because of a dispute over who would manage the track took place prior to the start of the 1985 season.

 Of the 42 Cup races, nine were won by Richard Petty and eight by Darrell Waltrip.
 Waltrip won five of the last seven races held at the track between 1981 and 1984.
 Waltrip's victory in the 1988 Busch Series event gave him nine total NASCAR wins at the track.
 Counting NASCAR, USAC, ASA, and local track races, Waltrip holds the all-time track record for wins with 67.

 NASCAR Busch Series

 The track held nine Busch Series races in 1984, 1988, 1989, and from 1995 to 2000.
 The track was replaced on the schedule by the newly opened Nashville Superspeedway for 2001.

 NASCAR Craftsman Truck Series

-The track held five Craftsman Truck Series events between 1996 and 2000, known as the Federated Auto Parts 250.
+The track held five NASCAR Craftsman Truck Series events between 1996 and 2000, known as the Federated Auto Parts 250.
 It was held in August from 1996 to 1998 and in 2000 and in July in 1999.
 The track was replaced on the schedule by the newly opened Nashville Superspeedway for 2001.